OpenEvalProject/evals/manuscripts/elife-21510/v2/manuscript.md

 ## Abstract

-10.7554/eLife.21510.001 The DEAH-box helicase Prp43 is a key player in pre-mRNA splicing as well as the maturation of rRNAs.
+The DEAH-box helicase Prp43 is a key player in pre-mRNA splicing as well as the maturation of rRNAs.
 The exact modus operandi of Prp43 and of all other spliceosomal DEAH-box RNA helicases is still elusive.
 Here, we report crystal structures of Prp43 complexes in different functional states and the analysis of structure-based mutants providing insights into the unwinding and loading mechanism of RNAs.
 The Prp43•ATP-analog•RNA complex shows the localization of the RNA inside a tunnel formed by the two RecA-like and C-terminal domains.
 In the ATP-bound state this tunnel can be transformed into a groove prone for RNA binding by large rearrangements of the C-terminal domains.
 Several conformational changes between the ATP- and ADP-bound states explain the coupling of ATP hydrolysis to RNA translocation, mainly mediated by a β-turn of the RecA1 domain containing the newly identified RF motif.
 This mechanism is clearly different to those of other RNA helicases.
-DOI: http://dx.doi.org/10.7554/eLife.21510.001

 ## Introduction